 Why Road Movie?

-Although the project consists of a series of fixed images, it's a "movie" in the sense that virtually all of the photographs were made with the car in motion.
+Although the project as exhibited consists of a series of still images, it's a "road movie" in that all of these photographs were made through the windscreen of a car while in motion.
 There's also a sense, when viewing the complete sequence of visually similar images, that they're actually a strip of motion picture film.
 And, of course, the process of making the images followed a classic "road movie" format...

 For my own attempt at the genre I have chosen the 52nd parallel: actually a line of 51.904 degrees latitude which corresponds to the widest point of mainland Britain (St David's - Harwich).
 With pinhole camera clamped against the car windscreen, I embarked on a road trip from west to east coast, tracking the actual line as closely as possible.
 Wherever my route crossed the line a pinhole photograph was made, usually with the car still in motion.
 Because of this movement the resultant images (127 in total) are visually similar, with every shot showing the road as a central "A" shape amidst more or less burred surroundings.
 Occasionally we stopped at the point of crossing the line - to admire the view or wait for traffic ahead, in which case the image is fixed and quite identifiable.

 The trip took place during the week 19th-24th July 2010, with an extra day "filling in" on 15th September.
 I'm indebted to my wonderful assistants Ava Truly Scrumptious & Claire Winfield for their documentation skills, navigational aid & moral support.
 It was fun!